How we work with and for you

 |“you”||means the client|

 |“engagement letter”||means our letter or other communication to you setting out the basis on which this firm will represent you|

-|“Money Laundering Regulations 2007”||means the law from time to time in force in relation to the identity of clients and the disclosure of certain transactions to National Crime Agency.|
+|“Money Laundering, Terrorist Financing and Transfer of Funds (information on the payer) Regulations 2017”||means the law from time to time in force in relation to the identity of clients and the disclosure of certain transactions to Serious Organised Crime Agency.|

-3.1 In order to comply with the Money Laundering Regulations we are required to obtain certain identification for new clients.
+In order to comply with the Money Laundering Regulations we are required to obtain certain identification for new clients.

-3.2 You must provide us with original evidence of your current address and your identity.
+You must provide us with original evidence of your current address and your identity.
 You cannot use the same document as evidence for both.
 Your passport or photo driving licence and a recent utility bill in your name at your current address or a bank statement are ideal.
 We must see these documents before we are able to begin work for you.
 In addition, we may carry out independent enquiries to satisfy the requirements of the Money Laundering Regulations.

 4. Fees and Disbursements

 Our costs are usually calculated on the basis of time taken in a particular matter.
 Accordingly, the outcome of your matter will make no difference to your invoice.
 However, other matters may also be relevant, for example, complexity, value, importance to the client, time and place the work is carried out and urgency.
 We reserve the right to make a charge for the use of the firm’s own precedents.